hyosung11/Launch-School/Courses/journal.md

 16:44 Taking a long time to iterate through each problem, but I think I am understanding them better and better.

 19:38 Time to put the kids to bed.
 The `String.prototype.toUpperCase` and `String.prototype.toLowerCase` methods handle both alphabetic and non-alphabetic characters.

+22:30 Practiced up to Medium Problems a third time.
+I might have to do some of the problems a fourth time.